 CAN nodes have to be connected through two wire bus with baud rates upto 1 Mbit/s (CAN) or 5 Mbit/s (CAN FD).

-CAN bus standard is commonly used in all vehicles because of its key benefits, such as
+CAN bus standard is commonly used in all vehicles due to its key benefits, such as

 Efficiency - High priority data will get prioritized by ID, in order to get immediate bus access - not interrupting other frames